-As is the case in all of my VPN reviews, I ran NordVPN through a number of tests to see how well it works with Netflix and streaming services like Amazon Prime Video or Disney+.
+As is the case in all of my VPN reviews, I ran NordVPN through a number of tests to see how well it does at unblocking Netflix and streaming services like Amazon Prime Video or Disney+.

 I used NordVPN servers in the US to access my American Netflix account.
 Everything worked perfectly without any issues, as you can see here:

 In the screenshot above, you can see the Netflix movie I was streaming with the connected NordVPN app in the background (right).
 NordVPN did well in all these tests.
 It unblocked Netflix without any issues and gave me fast speeds for HD streaming without interruption.

 With NordVPN you can get full access to the following Netflix regions: US, UK, Canada, France, Germany, Netherlands, Spain, Japan, Australia, India, and Italy.
 (Other regions may also work, but were not tested for this review.)
 With full regional support, NordVPN is definitely one of the best VPNs for Netflix.

 NordVPN works with other streaming services, such as Hulu, Amazon Prime, and others.
 It is also a great VPN for Disney Plus, which offers lots of content in 10 different regional libraries.
 With the latest test results, NordVPN is one of only three other VPNs that work with BBC iPlayer.

 Note: If you have any trouble getting Netflix to work with NordVPN, simply ask Support.
 The live chat representatives will tell you exactly what servers to use.

 Torrenting with NordVPN

 NordVPN is an excellent choice if you need a good VPN for torrenting.
 Here are three reasons why.